-Cervicitis is most often discovered incidentally during a routine pelvic exam and Pap test and may not require treatment.
+Cervicitis may be discovered incidentally during a routine pelvic exam and Pap test and may not require treatment.
 If, however, you experience unusual vaginal symptoms that lead you to schedule an appointment, you'll most likely see a gynecologist, family doctor or other health care provider.

 What you can do